How to Cook Summer Squash

-To Bake Summer Squash for Breads, Cakes, or Bars:
+How to Bake Summer Squash for Breads, Cakes, or Bars

 The addition of shredded summer squash to baked goods helps to ensure moist, tender results.
 Using the coarse side of a box grater, shred zucchini or yellow squash for use in baked goods.